Icosa-dev/Alzipar-Dictionary/Rules/Grammar and Word Order/WordOrder.md

 For example to describe "Three tasty large, fresh, black coffees" in the language would be *Tirah kopiun lakirin kabirin friskin aswadin* which translates literally to "Three coffee tasty big fresh black".

 Prepositions are always put before and connected to a verb.
 For example the sentence "The fish swam towards the turtle" would be translated as *Lejn-sumaka al-simakun al-fekrunan* (literally: "Towards-swam the fish the turtle").
 The exception to this is when there is no verb.

+Adverbial phrases go before the verb of a sentence.
+For example the sentence "One day the dog ran" would be *Jumun karin ġaraha al-kalebun* (literally "Day-NOM arbitrary-GEN run-PAST the-dog-NOM").